The Difference Between a FAT and a SAT

 It’s a question commonly asked in the validation arena, what is the difference between a FAT and a SAT.
 This article will finally explain what the difference is and why each one is required.

-Any project that involves equipment being developed from a third party should have a FAT and SAT incorporated into the system life-cycle.
-If both the FAT and SAT are performed correctly is will lead to a much easier IQ/OQ process.
+Any project that involves equipment being developed from a third party should have a FAT and SAT incorporated into the system lifecycle.
+If both the FAT and SAT are performed correctly it will lead to a much easier IQ/OQ process.

-A FAT or Factory Acceptance Test is usually preformed at the vendor prior to shipping to a client.
-The vendor tests the system in accordance with the clients approved test plans and specifications to show that system is at a point to be installed and tested on site.
+A FAT or Factory Acceptance Test is usually performed at the vendor prior to shipping to a client.
+The vendor tests the system in accordance with the client’s approved test plans and specifications to show that the system is at a point to be installed and tested on site.

 It’s an essential aspect of the whole system lifecycle and should be performed by experienced personnel.
 Time spent doing a proper FAT will lead to fewer problems when the equipment is installed on your site.